iterative/dvc/docs/doc.rst

 6. **Git-annex**.
 The differences are:

-   - DVC uses the idea of storing the content of large files (that you don't what to see in your Git repository) in a local key-value store and use file symlinks instead of the actual files.
+   - DVC uses the idea of storing the content of large files (that you don't want to see in your Git repository) in a local key-value store and use file symlinks instead of the actual files.

    - DVC uses hardlinks instead of symlinks to make user experience better.